Zilounay/YoureNotDoneYetMobile/README.md

       Automatic Application lock out upon continuously entering invalid

 11. Accessibility (software buttons, zooming, font sizes, text to speech, ...)
-12. Performance (battery usage, CPU usage, memory usage (and leaks), storage (disk vs card) management, responsiveness, screen size, time to launch app, time on launchscreen, heavy load screen / yous should spread loads, continuous key press ) Whatever happens should be dealt with smoothly with a nice prompt and clear reaction.
+12. Performance (battery usage, CPU usage, memory usage (and leaks), storage (disk vs card) management, responsiveness, screen size, time to launch app, time on launch screen, heavy load screen / yous should spread loads, continuous key press ) Whatever happens should be dealt with smoothly with a nice prompt and clear reaction.
-13. Integration (does the camera, gps, bluetooth work fine with the app)
+13. Integration (does the camera, GPS, bluetooth work fine with the app)
 14. Backwards compatibility, hardware compatibility : check all versions of all devices if possible.
 App must be installable and fully usable (unless features are not available on that device)
 15. Images : correct size & weight on all devices and orientations.
-Not stretched, not pixxelated, not too HD, etc.
+Not stretched, not pixelated, not too HD, etc.
 16. Social : security & privacy policies are available, user can log out or opt out. users are prompted of what can/will happen when they give rights AND when said thing (posts/shares/likes) happens.
 17. Ads (displayed/hidden when they should, display appropriate content)
 18. Timezones : remote calls/times vs phone time vs current region time => use UTC everywhere anyway